awvwgk/shf/README.md

 $ s-hf h2.in --acc 9
 ```

-Set the number of iterations, if the SCF is not converged in the given
+Set the number of iterations with ``--iter``, if the SCF is not
-number of iterations, an error is thrown.
+converged in the given number of iterations, an error is thrown.

 ```
 $ s-hf lih.in --iter 151
 ```

+Direct SCF can be requested by `--direct`

-Does a simple steepest decent geometry optimization:
+For a simple steepest decent geometry optimization use

 ```
 $ s-hf hhe.in -o
 $ s-hf lih.in --opt
 ```

-Use Pulay's DIIS scheme to accelerate SCF convergence.
+To use Pulay's DIIS scheme to accelerate SCF convergence use the `--diis` flag.
 The number of errormatrices used for the DIIS can be specified, default is 6.

 ```